-The Project's amenity parking spaces would serve a restaurant, gym, and conference center.
+The Project's amenity parking spaces would serve a conference center, fitness center, restaurant, bar, and daycare.
 As illustrated in Table 1, parking would be provided to serve a portion of the capacity of each use:

-- The restaurant would have capacity for 350 occupants; 49 parking spaces would accommodate about 14 percent of the total capacity. - The gym would have capacity for 220 occupants; 73 parking spaces would accommodate about 33 percent of the total capacity. - The conference center would have capacity for 600 occupants; 181 parking spaces would accommodate about 30 percent of the total capacity.
+- The conference centers would have a combined expected peak occupancy of 1,399 occupants; 280 parking spaces would serve about 20 percent of the total expected peak occupancy. - The gym would have a peak occupancy of 400 occupants; 80 parking spaces would serve about 20 percent of the total expected peak occupancy. - The restaurant/bar would have a combined expected peak occupancy of 1,394 occupants; 173 parking spaces would serve about 13 percent of the total expected peak occupancy. - The daycare would serve 50 students with nine employees and be served by nine parking spaces.

 It is not necessary to provide parking to serve the full capacity of each use.
-Amenity uses are expected to primarily serve Project tenants, so this parking is intended only for off-site visitors (if any amenity uses are ultimately not available to the general public, the associated parking would need to be removed from the overall parking count).
+Amenity uses are expected to primarily serve Project tenants, so this parking is intended only for off-site visitors.
 Some walking, bicycling, carpooling, and shuttle use is also expected for visitors to access these amenities.
 Moreover, not all uses would reach capacity at the same time, so there would be some sharing between spaces.